 Valladolid is a charming little town in the state of Yucatan.
 Along with being a good central hub for visiting other nearby attractions, it’s also a great place to chill out and wander around.
 It’s considered one of Mexico’s “magic towns” because of its cultural and historical relevance.
 In this town, you’ll find cobblestone streets, colorful colonial buildings, and authentic Mayan clothing and cuisine.

-Another reason to stay here is because it’s not overly crowded with tourists.
-This helps it retain its quiet, small town charm.
+One of the best reasons to stay in Valladolid is that it’s not overly crowded with tourists.
+This helps it retain its quiet, small-town charm.
 It’s simply a great place to relax and get lost for a while before going on your next adventures.

 READ ALSO: Top 7 Things To Do in and Around Valladolid

 From Valladolid, you can visit two natural wonders that are unlike anything else in the world and that you should definitely include in your Yucatan road trip.

 The first is Las Coloradas, a small community whose lakes have a unique cotton-candy pink color.
 It’s one of few places in the world where you can find this unusual phenomenon, and it’s something you absolutely must see for yourself – and then take a million Instagram photos like I did!

 The reason for the lakes’ pink color is the high salinity level of the water, which allows certain microorganisms, responsible for coloring the water, to survive.
 In fact, the lakes and their surrounding area are owned by the second-largest salt company in Mexico, and are used for sea salt extraction.